sbates130272/donard/README.md

 in the same fodler to go the other way.
 You can use likwid-perfctr to get better memory and CPU measurements too.

+## Quick Start - NVDIMMs

+We have some code in here to test NVDIMMs and the IOMEM exposed in the PMC Flashtec NVRAM drive.
+You can also use it to test any memory region really.
+Anyway here are some steps for the NVDIMM...

+1. git clone --recursive https://github.com/sbates130272/donard.git pulls the code.
+2. cd donard/libargconfig
+3. sudo ./waf install
+4. cd ../..
+5. cd donard/nvram_bench
+6. ./waf (builds the code, should be no errors).
+7. Since our kernel has the PMEM+DAX patches we can setup the NVDIMM but adding the following line to /etc/modules: pmem pmem_start_gb=8 pmem_size_gb=8
+8. The NVDIMM appears as a /dev/pmem<num> and we can mount it using the following in /etc/fstab:
+   /dev/pmem<num>      /mnt/nvdimm     ext4    dax,noatime   0  0
+9. You can now run the nvdimm.sh script on the nvdimm.

 ## References

 A good place to get started is the [Flash Memory